saikrmet/open-census-mcp-server/README.md

 ## Vision: Democratizing America's Data

 **Today:** Census data influences billions in government spending and policy decisions, but accessing it effectively requires specialized knowledge that creates barriers for many potential users.

+**Opportunity:** The semantic matching from natural language to Census variable codes is genuinely novel and could be transformative for researchers who currently have to navigate thousands of cryptic variable names manually.
+Everyone should have access to high-quality Census data with a world-class AI assistant.

 **Tomorrow:** City council members fact-check claims in real-time during meetings.
 Journalists get demographic context while writing stories.
 Nonprofits understand their communities without hiring statisticians.
 Researchers spend time analyzing instead of wrestling with APIs.